Optimization

 oldest Numericana article yield:

-The surface of least area with a given border.
+in which case the film is a surface of least area within the given border.

 The Plateau rules (1873)